Benjamin Guggenheim: Titanic

-As Aubart and Sägesser reluctantly entered Lifeboat No. 9, Guggenheim spoke to the maid in German, saying, "We will soon see each other again!
+Guggenheim ultimately realised that the situation was much more serious than he had implied.
+Titanic survivor Rose Amelie Icard wrote in a letter, "The millionaire Benjamin Guggenheim after having helped the rescue of women and children, got dressed and put a rose at his buttonhole, to die."
+Sometime after arriving on deck, Etches saw Guggenheim and Giglio; they were dressed in their evening clothes and had taken off their sweaters and lifebelts.
+Guggenheim explained, "We've dressed up in our best and are prepared to go down like gentlemen."
+Etches, who survived the sinking, recorded Guggenheim's message to give to his wife: "If anything should happen to me, tell my wife in New York that I've done my best in doing my duty."
+Etches next watched Guggenheim and Giglio pass from Boats Nos.
+7 and 5, "helping the women and children".
+Guggenheim shouted repeatedly, "Women first" and the two men were of "great assistance" to the officers.
+Another steward reportedly said Guggenheim sent another message to his wife, asking to tell her "that I played the game straight to the end and that no woman was left on board this ship because Ben Guggenheim was a coward.
+Tell her that my last thoughts will be of her and our girls".
+The steward said Guggenheim "lit a cigar and sauntered up to the boat deck to help load the lifeboats."
+As Aubart and Sägesser reluctantly entered Lifeboat No. 9, Guggenheim reportedly was on the deck nearby and spoke in German, "We will soon see each other again!
 It's just a repair.
 Tomorrow the Titanic will go on again."
-Realizing that the situation was much more serious than he had implied and that he was not going to be rescued, he returned to his cabin with Giglio and the two men changed into evening wear.
-Titanic survivor Rose Amelie Icard wrote in a letter, "The millionaire Benjamin Guggenheim after having helped the rescue of women and children, got dressed and put a rose at his buttonhole, to die."
-He was heard to remark, "We've dressed up in our best and are prepared to go down like gentlemen."
-Etches, who survived the sinking, recorded Guggenheim's message: "If anything should happen to me, tell my wife in New York that I've done my best in doing my duty."
 Etches reported that "shortly after the last few boats were lowered and I was ordered by the deck officer to man an oar, I waved good-bye to Mr. Guggenheim, and that was the last I saw of him and [Giglio]."
-Both men, as well as Guggenheim's chauffeur Pernot, died in the sinking.
-Their bodies, if recovered, were never identified.
+Guggenheim and Giglio, as well as Guggenheim's chauffeur Pernot, died in the sinking.
+Their bodies were never recovered.

+Legacy

+Guggenheim's family, including his brother Robert, had been hoping for news of their loved one, whom the press had reported was among the missing prior to the Carpathia's arrival in New York.
+The news Guggenheim had died was confirmed by a wireless dispatch sent from the ship and received on April 18, 1912.
+After relating how Guggenheim was one of his charges during the voyage, Etches told them about Guggenheim's actions and the final favour asked of him.
+Etches, producing the note and handing it to the widow, reported: "That's all he said, there wasn't time for more."
+The family were very grateful for the news and visit.